 Creative Director

-Dean recently finished his degree in bioengineering to create microfluidic devices for disease detection, but don't be put off by his analytical skills.
+Dean earned his degree in bioengineering, creating microfluidic devices for disease detection.
+Don't be put off by his analytical skills.
 He also has a tremendous talent for creating original artwork and structuring visual information.
 Dean's background in physics and engineering along with industry experience allows him to understand the information needs of scientists.
 He can create elegant and concise presentations to communicate complicated scientific concepts, and structure a website's information architecture for easy exploration.
 Dean works directly with clients to flesh out a variety of visual strategies and delivers precise design in line with the end users' goals.

 “The best way to enhance the communication of technical and scientific ideas is through well-designed visual presentation.
 I love to explain ideas by creating images that tell a story, page designs that express relationships, and layouts that remove visual distractions.
 The most gratifying part of my work is creating imagery that lets the science speak for itself.”